autocontracts/permissioned-blocks/whitepaper.md

 # Permissioned Blocks White Paper
 ## Introduction

 Blockchain technology with smart contracts promises to impact our lives in many ways.
-By redefining business models and economies in such a way, that users will interact with one another in a peer-to-peer fashion without relying on intermediaries.
+By redefining business models and economies such that users can enter into transactions with one another, in a peer-to-peer fashion, without relying on intermediaries.

 However, blockchain technology is still in development, and there are a few short-comings that limit blockchain's practical use and uptake.
-One of such limitations is the lack of privacy executing and storing blockchain transactions.
-Data associated with any transaction on a public blockchain used today, such as Ethereum, is available in the open and clear for all to read and interpret.
-This leaves blockchain technology in its current form, impractical for many use cases.
-Use cases that require privacy and security of confidential and personal information.
+One of such limitations is the lack of privacy[[1]](https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/) when executing and storing blockchain transactions.
+Data associated with any transaction on a public blockchain used today, such as Ethereum[[2]](https://www.ethereum.org/), is available in the open and clear for all to read and interpret.
+This leaves blockchain technology in its current form, impractical for many use cases that require privacy and security of confidential and personal information.

-This white paper describes technology developed by Autonomous Contracts called <b>Permissioned Blocks</b>.
-Using Permissioned Blocks, sensitive information of blockchain transactions remain private to only those that have been granted permission.
+This white paper describes technology developed by Autonomous Contracts[[3]](http://autocontracts.io/) called <b>Permissioned Blocks</b>.
+Using Permissioned Blocks, sensitive information remain private to those that take part in a blockchain transaction or have been granted permission to access to view the information.

 Permissioned Blocks can be used in two modes:
 - To secure <b>smart contract</b> information - input values and calculation results.
 - To secure <b>digital content</b> attached to a smart contract - E.g. legal and non-legal documents, music, video...etc.

 The blockchain used and described in this white paper is the Ethereum blockchain.
-However, the modular and decoupled design of Permissioned Blocks, means that this technology can be used with any blockchain that has smart contract capabilites (that is Turing Complete).
+However, the modular and decoupled design of Permissioned Blocks, means that this technology can be used with any blockchain that has smart contract capabilites (is a turing complete virtual machine[[4]](https://en.wikipedia.org/wiki/Turing_machine)).

-Various solutions have attempted to solve the blockchain privacy problem, by storing a unique fingerprint (known as a one-way hashing function) on the blockchain in place of the actual private data.
-Ownership of the data is proved by whoever can produce the correct dataset that reproduces the fingerprint.
+Various solutions[[5]](http://www.learningmachine.com/) [[6]](https://www.blockwise.org/2017/04/28/the-global-identity-on-blockchain/) have attempted to solve the blockchain privacy problem, by storing a unique fingerprint (known as a one-way hashing function[[7]]) on the blockchain in place of the actual private data.
+Ownership of the data is proved by whomever can produce the correct dataset that reproduces the fingerprint.
 These solutions however are not complete.
-There remains open questions of where the private data is to be stored and how sharing of the data is to be controlled.
+There remains an open questions of where the data is to be stored and how sharing of the data is to be controlled.

-Permissioned Blocks goes further, and describes a decentralised model where private data is <i>attached</i> to the blockchain and only shared with authorised blockchain accounts that have been granted permission.
-This white paper also shows how computation of smart contract functions, such as the calculation of bond payments, commissions and taxes, can also remain private using Permissioned Blocks technology.
+Permissioned Blocks goes further, and describes a decentralised model where private data is <i>attached</i> to the blockchain and shared only with authorised blockchain accounts.
+Furthermore, computation of smart contract functions, such as the calculation of bond payments, commissions and taxes, can also remain private using Permissioned Blocks technology.

 Some use cases are:
 - Buying, selling and the subscription of digital content (books, magazines, music, movies...)
-- Digital certificate registration (Land titles, birth certificates, university qualifications...).
+- Digital certificate registrations (Land titles, birth certificates, university qualifications...).
 - Personal management of health records.
-- Real estate; cash-flow management of rental properties.
+- Real estate; cash-flow management of rental properties[[7]](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/financial-services/us-fsi-rec-blockchain-in-commercial-real-estate.pdf).
 - Know Your Customer (KYC) verification procedures for financial services.
 - Improved credit scoring for financial services via real-time and complete credit & trade histories.
 - Trade finance, invoicing and payment records.